May misfortune follow you the rest of your life, and never catch up!

 A traditional Irish dish of beef brisket cured in a homemade brine, slow roasted in the crockpot, and served over sautéed cabbage and carrots.
 Brining your own brisket avoids the MSG and other chemicals found in store bought versions.
 (Don’t forget to start brining 3-5 days before St. Patrick’s Day!).

 And yes, I know that this recipe is not authentically “Irish” in that it wasn’t invented and popularized in Ireland.
 It was predominately an Irish-American dish that was adapted to make an inexpensive cut of meat more tender and palatable.
 My Irish-American grandmother wasn’t technically only “Irish” either since she was born here (to Irish immigrants) but I would have dared you to tell her that!
-Corned Beef and Cabbage isn’t only Irish in the way that Pizza and Spaghetti aren’t purely Italian, but they still get credited to those cultures for good reason.
+Corned beef and cabbage isn’t exclusively Irish in the same way that pizza and spaghetti aren’t purely Italian, but they still get credited to those cultures for good reason.